DashrathMole/Design-Of-Full-Adder-In-28nm-Technology-/README.md

 # Design-Of-Full-Adder-In-28nm-Technology-

-In repository I designed Full adder in 28nm technology using Synopsys Custom Is design tool.
+This repository I designed Full adder in 28nm technology using Synopsys Custom Compiler.

+Table Of Content